Skin, Therapeutic touch and the Nervous System

 Brahmi, Guduchi, Shankhapushpi, Jatamansi, Sandalwood, Saffron, Rose, Lotus, Anantamul, Manjistha, Yashtimadhu...

-But for now, I just wanted to end with the thought that the sense of touch is governed by vata dosha which is also the main dosha involved in a large part of the nervous system’s functions.
+For now, I just wanted to end with the thought that the sense of touch is governed by vata dosha which is also the main dosha involved in a large part of the nervous system’s functions.

 Comments